-During 2018, all outstanding RSUs and stock options issued to certain employees in connection with our IPO fully vested.
-Our annual grants of RSUs and stock options generally vest 20% annually, starting with the first anniversary of the award date, provided that the employee has remained continuously employed by the Company through such vesting date.
+Subsequent to the IPO we have issued additional RSUs and stock options in connection with annual grants.
+The RSUs and stock options issued in connection with the annual grants will generally vest 20% annually, starting with the first anniversary of the award date, provided that the employee has remained continuously employed by the Company through such vesting date.
 Each RSU is convertible into one share of Synchrony Financial common stock.

 The total compensation expense recorded for these awards was not material for all periods presented.
-At December 31, 2018, there were 4.2 million RSUs unvested and 9.7 million stock options issued and outstanding and \$89 million of total unrecognized compensation cost related to these awards, which is expected to be amortized over a weighted average period of 2.8 years.
+At December 31, 2017, there were 6.4 million RSUs and 8.6 million stock options issued and outstanding and \$104 million of total unrecognized compensation cost related to these awards, which is expected to be amortized over a weighted average period of 2.6 years.